How do you acquire power at work?

 The former stay and get promoted, the latter are the first to get the chop.

-This is a preview from Social Power, the workplace module, where there are more real-life examples and practical advice.
+This is a preview from Power University, the workplace module, where you can find more real-life examples and practical advice.